 CSV and other tabular data

-For CSV and JSON, a simple "shape" test is performed to determine whether the data "looks like a table."
-If the payload data does look like a table, then the default display for the response is a data grid:
+For CSV and JSON data, Looker performs a shape test to determine whether the data meets the criteria of a table.
+If Looker determines that the payload data is tabular, then the default display for the response is a data grid.

-The Raw tab can be used to display the untransformed data:
+Select the Raw tab to display the untransformed data.

-JSON payloads may be "tabular," in which case they will be displayed in a grid.
-The column headers for the LookML query are different for JSON format than they are for CSV:
+JSON payloads may be tabular, in which case they will be displayed in a grid.
+The column headers for the LookML query are displayed in the form

-Complex JSON payloads omit the grid display and display only the raw JSON:
+Complex JSON payloads omit the grid display and show only the raw JSON.

 PNG and JPEG

 Some Looker endpoints return SVG, which is also directly supported.
-Below is an example of the
+Following is an example of the

-HTML source code is highlighted in the Response tab:
+Requests that return HTML source code display the source HTML in the Response tab.

-SQL and other responses that are MIME typed as plain text are displayed like this:
+Requests that return SQL or other formats that are MIME typed as plain text are displayed as plain text in the Response tab.

 Comparing API versions

-The API Explorer includes a page that lets you compare different versions of the Looker API and see what has changed between versions.
-Click the triangle at the top right of the page to open the API Explorer comparison page.
+The API Explorer includes a page that lets you compare different versions of the Looker API to see what has changed between versions.
+Select the triangular Compare Specifications button, located at the upper right corner of the page, to open the API Explorer comparison page.

 Select the base version of the API and the version of the API you want to compare to the base version.